+86 1510-529-7925 [email protected]

 My mirrorless gear that I use when I am not working.

-The camera you decide to use is important, but it is not a deal breaker.
-The type of camera you use will determine the iso range you can go up to.
-So if you are shooting with a mirror-less camera and an EVF, you will have two problems to deal with.
-First, the Iso range will be limited for many of the mirrorless cameras, especially the micro 4/3 cameras.
+The camera you decide to use is important, but it is not a dealbreaker.
+The type of camera you use will determine the ISO range you can go up to.
+So if you are shooting with a mirrorless camera and an EVF, you will have two problems to deal with.
+First, the ISO range will be limited for many of the mirrorless cameras, especially the micro 4/3 cameras.
 The next biggest problem with mirrorless cameras will be the EVF.
 Although most EVFs are great in the daylight, when you are shooting in low light, most EVFs start to lag a lot.
-I have tried to use my Fujifilm XT1 a few times at shows now and the EVF was always painful to use and distracting.
-The lag in low light as well as the stage lights blowing out in the EVF is a nightmare to deal with.
+I have tried to use my Fujifilm XT1 a few times at shows now, and the EVF was always painful to use and distracting.
+The lag in low light, as well as the stage lights blowing out in the EVF, is a nightmare to deal with.
 OVF is far superior at night when shooting concerts or festivals.
-(Update.
-In 2023, nearly all cameras are now mirrorless but they are still not great for shooting festivals or concerts.
-I bought and tried to use a Nikon Z6 and the EVF is still too slow to follow faster bands on stage.
-The EVF still lags behind an OVF and trying to time jump shots or hair flicks is a nightmare in an EVF.
-Perhaps the Nikon Z9 but I haven’t used it yet.)
+(Update: In 2023, nearly all cameras are now mirrorless, but they are still not great for shooting festivals or concerts.
+I bought and tried to use a Nikon Z6, and the EVF is still too slow to follow faster bands on stage.
+The EVF still lags behind an OVF, and trying to time jump shots or hair flicks is a nightmare with an EVF.
+Perhaps the Nikon Z9, but I haven’t used it yet.)

 D7H_9884-Edit-1024x682-1-1024x682 Concert Photography Lesson 1